// AIChE - The Global Home of Chemical Engineers

 Leading a local non-profit technical society has its challenges, but when your closest allies are talented chemical engineers in their own right, it makes the challenges more fun to overcome.
 When I collaborate with Meredith & Nate, I am always inspired to up my ChemE game.

 Richmond, Virginia is home to Virginia Commonwealth University whose engineering department just celebrated is 20th year in 2016.
-Had the chance to visit the engineering school at VCU this February, meet up with my long time mentor Ram Gupta, and chat with engineering students about career development, chemical engineering and interviewing.
+Had the chance to visit the engineering school at VCU this February, meet up with my long time mentor Ram Gupta, and chat with engineering students as a guest speaker about career development as chemical engineers.

 Even though it was over a decade and a half ago, when I was a newbie process engineering at a battery factory in west Georgia, I tried to keep my link to academia at the time by taking extension classes in chemical engineering at nearby Auburn University.
 I met Dr. Gupta there for the first time as his student, where we shared a common enthusiasm for a branch of chemical engineering called thermodynamics.

 It's so amazing that all our small conversations and email exchanges over the years have been so influential to me, long after taking my core chemical engineering skills across to other industries.
 So to stand in his lab and chat with him and his grad students in downtown Richmond was celebratory and surreal.
 And pretty awesome.

 // WE'LL TAKE A CHANCE ON YOU (EVEN THOUGH YOU MAKE US CRAZY)

 I owe every instance of anything that could be perceived as success to the mentors throughout my early days as a chemical engineering major at Johns Hopkins.
 These were largely people who had no business taking a chance on me, but they did and I am truly lucky and grateful.
 That I have since become good friends with many of them only makes me luckier.